 Payments received from the Social Security Administration program known as the Plan to Attain Self Sufficiency (PASS), provided that recipient fulfills all PASS program requirements.

 The value of food stamps.

-Payments received by participants or volunteers in programs pursuant to the Domestic Volunteer Service Act of 1973.
+Payments received by participants in programs pursuant to the Domestic Volunteer Service Act of 1973, 42 U.S.C.§ 4950, et seq., or stipends received by volunteers for activities performed on behalf of a tax-exempt non-profit organization or foundation or an accredited educational institution or vocational school.
+The amount of stipends to volunteers that shall be excluded may not exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in M.G.L. c.
+151, § 1.

 : continued